-3.2.2.
 DR S2-2 - Processes for engaging with value chain workers about impacts

 (S2-2.22a-d): FACC engages directly with workers in the value chain or their legitimate representatives in order to include their perspectives in decision-making processes.
 This ranges from direct contact with the own workforce or the works council to regular supplier audits.
-Likewise, FACC engages in regular exchanges with FACC supports the availability of these channels through: its customers.
+Likewise, FACC engages in regular exchanges with its customers.

-FACC demonstrates its commitment to developing and updating policies through regular exchanges with its customers and suppliers.
+FACC demonstrates its commitment to developing and updating policies through regular exchanges its customers and suppliers.
 Although blue-collar workers in the value chain are not consulted directly, the requirements and concerns of these stakeholders are taken into due consideration through continuous dialog with customers and suppliers and are incorporated into the Supplier Code of Conduct where necessary.